billybimbob/mtg-viewer/README.md

 The development database is sqlite, where the database is hosted on the local machine, and is not synchronized with the repo.

-The database is defined into two separate contexts:

-* `CardDbContext`: all card and deck data
-* `UserDbContext`: all user and account data

-With all of the ef commands listed below, the context must be specified, using the `-c` argument, and make sure to run all commands below in the project directory.

 ### Add Database Migrations and Schema

  For the `migrations add` commands, the out directory is recommended to be specified, using the `-o` argument.
 If the out directory is not specified, then the default target will be the `Migrations` folder.